There's a good reason this Tres Leches Recipe (Three-Milk Cake) is impossible to resist and so very popular.

 - Using the wire whisk of your mixer beat the whites until they form peaks.
 Add half the sugar and beat until it is incorporated.
 Pour into a large bowl and reserve.

 - Using the paddle attachment of your mixer beat butter and yolks for 3 minutes at medium high speed.

 - Add the remaining sugar and beat until it is light and fluffy and has a very light yellow color (about 5 mins).
-Add vanilla extract then slowly add the flour until it's well-mixed.
+Add vanilla extract then slowly add the flour and baking powder until it's well-mixed.
 Remove from the mixer.